WallStreetMojo

 Earn the Right Credentials

 • CFA (Chartered Financial Analyst) could perhaps be the single most significant certification which can help validate your skills in equity analysis, financial modeling, and valuation techniques.
-Completing the CFA program is not going to be an easy task by any means, but you can plan and focus on clearing individual CFA levels, and by the time you complete the certification program, you could well be in for the long ride.
-It would surely help open up a number of opportunities in the field of equity analysis.
+Completing the CFA program is not going to be an easy task, but you can plan and focus on clearing individual CFA levels, and by the time you complete the certification program, you could well be in for the long ride.
+It would surely help open up several opportunities in equity analysis.
 You can check out the Complete CFA Exam Guide here.

-• Alternatively, getting an internship in equity research could also help, and might prove to be an even better option than pursuing a certification program.
+• Alternatively, getting an internship in equity research could also help prove to be an even better option than pursuing a certification program.
 It brings along the added benefit of practical exposure to the field.
-It might be considered a somewhat risky move, especially if you are already a middle-level professional, but it could really be worth it.
+It might be considered a somewhat risky move, especially if you are already a middle-level professional, but it could be worth it.

 • Also, you can enroll for professional courses on Equity Research that will help jump start on equity research skills.